ikcb/hackremind/readme.md

 <!-- markdownlint-enable MD013 -->

+### Notes

-On a local setup, these settings can be modified by creating a `.env` file at the root of the project.
+- On a local setup, these settings can be modified by creating a `.env` file at the root of the project.
 Refer [.env.example][46].
-On server, [create/modify application settings][47].
+- On server, [create/modify application settings][47].
 Note that, all the settings having a default value are optional.
-Follow the
-[official Azure Function App documentation][48] to run and host the bot.
-You must use Linux consumption plan and deploy using remote build, otherwise Puppeteer won't work.
-You can modify [this cron expression][49] to make the bot run at different intervals.
-If you're stuck on something we might be of some help.
+- Follow the [official Azure Function App documentation][48] to run and host the bot.
+- You must use Linux consumption plan and deploy using remote build, otherwise Puppeteer won't work.
+- You can modify [this cron expression][49] to make the bot run at different intervals.
+- If you're stuck on something we might be of some help.
 Feel free to create a [new discussion][50].

 </details>